the geographic address at which it is established;

 the details of the firm, including its e-mail address, which allow it to be contacted and communicated with in a direct and effective manner;

 the name of the professional body (including any designated professional body) or similar institution with which it is registered;

-a reference to the applicable professional rules in the EEA State of establishment and the means to access them; and
+a reference to the applicable professional rules and the means to access them; and

 where the firm undertakes an activity that is subject to VAT, its VAT number.